ioulian/lint-config/README.md

 ## TODO

+- The extends and parsers need to be in the package.json of the project
 - Check how to make unified `.eslintrc.json` for JS and TS codebases
 - Check what rules we need to update
 - Update `.editorconfig` for `.php` files and more